project-bitmark/bitmark/README.md

 listen=1

-Note: Daniel J. Bernstein's libsodium cryptographic library is requred by Bitmark v0.9.7
+##Note: Daniel J. Bernstein's libsodium cryptographic library is requred by Bitmark v0.9.7

-Ubuntu 16 and higher may simply do sudo apt-get install libsodium-dev
+Ubuntu 16 and higher may simply do:

+ sudo apt-get install libsodium-dev

 otherwise, you may have to compile this library from scratch:

  git clone git://github.com/jedisct1/libsodium.git
  cd libsodium
  ./autogen.sh
  ./configure && make check
  sudo make install
  sudo ldconfig

+## Mining
 You can mine all algorithms using our fork of cpuminer-multi (https://github.com/piratelinux/cpuminer-multi default linux branch), with the following command:

 `cpuminer -a <algo> -o http://localhost:19266 -u bitmarkrpc -p YoUrPaSsWoRd`